-We are reading and making shared connections with the ebook, A Boy Called Bat, by Elana K. Arnold.
+We are reading and making shared connections with the book, Cleo Edison Oliver Playground Millionaire, by Sundee T. Frazier.

 Watch this video to listen to author, Elana K. Arnold introduce the book's characters and illustrations.